myvu11/TOC-of-the-Future/README.md

+# Introduction

+# Setup
-must have api key to chat gpt
+Make an .env file to store an api key to OpenAI API.